 Paddington Square Public Art Programme 2024

-Ugo Rondinone, orange yellow hermit & Kathrin Böhm, Why do we care about art?
+Ugo Rondinone, yellow orange hermit & Kathrin Böhm, Why do we care about art?

 Install view photograph by Oliver Dixon © Paddington Square